Lenny Henry: 2010s

 In 2010, Henry produced and starred in a five-part web series for the BBC Comedy website, Conversations with my Wife, about a fictional couple conversing over Skype while the wife is away on business leaving the husband (played by Henry) to hold the fort at home.

 In 2008, he became the face of budget hotel operator Premier Inn.
 One of the 2010 adverts caused controversy and was banned from children's programming hours as it parodied a well-known scene from the film The Shining, with Lenny Henry spoofing the scene originally starring Jack Nicholson, smashing a door with an axe and then thrusting his head through the door saying: "Here's Lenny."

-In 2011, Henry presented a Saturday night magic series called The Magicians on BBC One.
+In 2011, Henry presented a Saturday-night magic series called The Magicians on BBC One.
 The show returned in 2012; however, Henry was replaced by Darren McMullen.

 In March 2011, he appeared with Angela Rippon, Samantha Womack and Reggie Yates in the BBC fundraising documentary for Comic Relief called Famous, Rich and in the Slums, wherein the four celebrities were sent to Kibera in Kenya, the African continent's largest slum.

 Henry was criticised for his opening sketch for the 2011 Comic Relief, during which he spoofed the film The King's Speech and grew impatient with Colin Firth's portrayal of King George VI as he stammered over his speech.
 The Sun reported that the British Stammering Association had branded the sketch as "a gross and disgusting gleefulness at pointing out someone else's misfortune".

 In 2014, Henry appeared in and produced a play based on his radio show Rudy's Rare Records, which played at the Birmingham Repertory Theatre before moving on to a run in London.

 Henry wrote Danny and the Human Zoo, a ninety-minute television film shown on BBC One in 2015.
 Directed by Destiny Ekaragha, it was a fictionalised account of Henry's life as a teenager in 1970s Dudley.
 Henry played Samson Fearon, a character based on Henry's own father Winston.

 In 2017, Henry appeared in a recurring role in the third series of Broadchurch.

 In November 2019, it was announced that Henry would guest star in "Spyfall", the two-part opening episode of Doctor Whos twelfth revived series, which broadcast on New Year's Day and 4 January 2020.
 Henry played technology billionaire Daniel Barton.

 2020s

 In December 2020, Henry was announced as a cast member of Amazon Prime Video's The Lord of the Rings: The Rings of Power.
 It premiered on 1 September 2022.

-In 2021, Henry appeared as a contestant on the second series of The Masked Singer, masked as "The Blob".
+In 2021, Henry appeared as a contestant on the second series of The Masked Singer as "Blob".
 He finished in 6th place.

-On 6 November 2021, The Guardian published Black British culture matters, curated by Henry and Marcus Ryder for its Saturday Culture Issue No7.
+On 6 November 2021, The Guardian published Black British culture matters, curated by Henry with Marcus Ryder for its Saturday Culture Issue No7.

-In 2022, Henry was cast in The Sandman as the voice of Martin Tenbones, a magical, doglike creature who appears in the dreams of another character called Barbie.
+In 2022, Henry was cast in The Sandman as the voice of Martin Tenbones, a magical, dog-like creature who appears in the dreams of another character called Barbie.